The prostate gland might have an insignificant size but plays a critical role in male reproductive health.

 - A pillow can be used if the man sits down for a prolonged period.
 This can add additional support to the buttocks and pelvic region.

 Some men also find that avoiding certain foods in their daily diet helps.
-Avoid foods should include those known to cause irritation to the bladder.
-Alcohol and caffeine are important factors to limit.
+Foods to avoid with prostatitis include alcohol and caffeine, which can cause irritation to the bladder.

 Both of these irritate the patient’s bladder.
 Additionally, it is vital to limit the intake of spicy foods.
 Similar to caffeine, spicy foods may also pose an irritation to the bladder.